Campfire safety

 Fire Danger Ratings (external link) are important because they help you decide what actions to take to protect yourself and others from bushfires and grassfires.

-There are four levels of fire danger in the new system:
+There are four levels in the Australian Fire Danger Rating System:

 Check the 4 Day Forecast for Total Fire Bans & Fire Danger Ratings (external link).